- En Español

 A. No. From a nutritional and botanical point of view seeds (like ﬂax, sesame, sunﬂower and poppy), nuts and legumes – while healthy foods in their own right – are not included as whole grains.

-A. Companies must be members of the Whole Grains Council, and must file information about each qualifying product with the Council.
+A. Companies must be members of the Whole Grains Council, and must ﬁle information about each potentially-qualifying product with the Council.
+We carefully review the product, and approve or deny use of the Stamp.
 Companies also sign a legal agreement that they will abide by all rules and guidelines of the Stamp program.
-So you can trust the Stamp to help you find legitimate whole grain products containing at least half a serving of whole grain.
-If you want more details about how products qualify for the Whole Grain Stamp, it's all explained on the How to Use the Stamp page of this website.
+So you can trust the Stamp to help you ﬁnd legitimate whole grain products containing at least half a serving of whole grain.
+If you want more details about how products qualify for the Whole Grain Stamp, it’s all explained on the How to Use the Stamp page of this website.

 A. Any and all products with the Stamp contain at least half a serving (8 grams, also written as 8g) of whole grain ingredients.
-The amount of whole grain in a product is stated on all Whole Grain Stamps in Phase II of the Stamp program, since June 2006.
+The amount of whole grain in a product is clearly stated on all Whole Grain Stamps.

 Click here to learn more about the US Dietary Guidelines and how much whole grain your body needs daily.